debruijn/debruijn.github.io/content/blog/rust_python_01.md

 - How to compile and expose Rust code for use in Python
 - How to adjust Python code to use this Rust code
 - Comparison of run time
-- Further discussion, links and references
+- More links and references

 The goal of this is to present a single solution that you can just copy to get started.
 Later on I will introduce some choices and alternatives that you might consider, but I want you to get to the power Rust from Python as fast as